How the Foundation will be funded

 The 2025 Foundation will rely on voluntary income through:

-- Donations from Fellows, Chartered Bankers and other members of the Chartered Banker Institute, which is a professional body with over 30,000 members throughout the UK and more than 50 countries worldwide.
+- Donations from Fellows, Chartered Bankers and other members of the Chartered Banker Institute

 - Major donations from corporates and individuals.